Feature #47765: mgr/dashboard: security improvements

 Motivation: Without appropriate protection, an attacker can attempt to determine a password by simply trying out dictionary lists or automatically generated character combinations in order to misuse the corresponding user account.

-#11 Updated by Ernesto Puerta 3 months ago
+#11 Updated by Ernesto Puerta about 3 years ago

 A reference for discussion on the effectiveness of account blockout: https://owasp.org/www-community/controls/Blocking_Brute_Force_Attacks